hephaestus-compiler-project/types-bug-study-artifact/README.md

 * `scripts`: This is the directory that contains the scripts needed to reproduce the results, the figures, and the tables presented in our paper.

-* `scripts/fetch`: This is the directory that contains the scripts needed to download the initial dataset described in our paper (_bug collection_ and _post-filtering_).
+* `scripts/fetch`: This is the directory that contains the scripts needed to construct the dataset of typing-related bugs as described in our paper
+(i.e., this directory contains the code of our _bug collection_ and _post filtering_ phases, see Section 2 of our paper).

-* `data`: This is dataset of 320 the typing-related bugs under study.
+* `data`: This is the "pre-baked" dataset of the 320 typing-related bugs under study (for more details about our dataset, please read section "Dataset Overview" of our artifact).
-* `data/bugs.json`: This document contains all 320 bugs examined in our study and their categorization.
-Each bug entry has the following fields:
-    * `language`: The language of the compiler.
-    * `compiler`: The compiler in which the bug occurred.
-    * `is_correct`: `True` if the bug-revealing test case is compilable;
-       `False` otherwise.
-    * `symptom`: The bug's symptom.
-    * `bug_cause`: The root cause of the bug.
-    * `error`: This field indicates how the bug was introduced.
-    * `chars`: This is an array containing the characteristics of the bug-revealing test case.
-* `data/characteristics.json`: This document contains the categories and the sub-categories of the bug-revealing test cases.
-* `data/{groovy,java,kotlin,scala}.json`: General statistics regarding
-   the creation and resolution date, the assignee, and the number of comments associated with each bug.
-* `data/diffs/{groovy,java,kotlin,scala}/bug_id/*.diff`: The revisions associated with
-   the fix of bug `bug_id`.
-* `data/diffs/{groovy,java,kotlin,scala}/bug_id/stats.csv`: Lines of code affected
-   by the fix of bug `bug_id`.
-* `data/test_cases/{groovy,java,kotlin,scala}/bug_id/*.{kt,java,scala,groovy}`:
-The test case of the fix of bug `bug_id`.
-* `data/test_cases/{groovy,java,kotlin,scala}/bug_id/stats.json`:
-Statistics on the bug-revealing test case (number of declarations, method/function calls, LoCs) associated with the bug `bug_id`.
-* `data/iterations/1/{groovy,java,kotlin,scala}.txt`: Bugs analyzed in each
-iteration.
-Each line contains two entries (comma separated):
-(1) the URL pointing to the bug report, and (2) the URL pointing to the fix of the bug.
-* `data/collection`: The entire dataset produced by the _post-filtering_ step (4.153 bugs) of our bug collection approach.

 # Requirements

 * A Unix-like operating system (tested on Ubuntu and Debian).

-* An installation of Python3
+* An installation of Python3.

-* An installation of Docker
+* (**Optionally**) An installation of Docker.
+  If you don't run an Ubuntu/Debian OS, you will use the provided Docker image to download bugs and run the corresponding scripts in a reproducible way.

-* At least 20GB of available disk space
+* (**Optionally**) At least 20GB of available disk space.
+  You will need that space *only* if you decide to re-collect typing-related bugs (along with their fixes) from the corresponding sources (for more details, see Section "Download the bugs and fixes from sources" of our artifact).

 # Getting Started